-Most primary school-age children still need plenty of unstructured activity such as running and chasing and playground games.
+Most primary school-age children still need plenty of unstructured activity like running and chasing, and playground games.

 Sport for school-age children

-Playing organised sports and activities can be good for children in lots of ways.
-For example, it can help them with:
+Many children are ready for organised sport by the middle years of primary school.
+Playing organised sports and activities can be good for your child in lots of ways.
+For example, it can help him:

-- learning to listen and follow instructions
+- learn to listen and follow instructions and basic tactics

-- improving their movement and coordination skills
+- improve movement and coordination skills